OESO-SEMPIRE 17th World Conference | Esophagus 2026 | Versailles | June 14-17, 2026

 Complications of Endoluminal Intervention

-1. How to approach mucosal erosion from the Linx device? – Emanuele Asti (Italy)
+1. How to approach mucosal erosion from the magnetic device? – Emanuele Asti (Italy)

-2. What are the key complications to be aware of from TIF or cTIF? – TBD
+2. What are the key complications to be aware of from TIF or cTIF? – Reginald Bell (USA)

 3. How to approach a blown-out myotomy? – Daryl Ramai (USA)

-4. What is the optimal way to address significant reflux after POEM? – Mouen Khashab (USA)
+4. What is the optimal way to address significant reflux after POEM? – Valter N. Felix (Brazil)

 Keynote Talk: What will the frontiers of surgical endoscopy be in the next 20 years? – Philip Chiu (Hong Kong)